Fox Animation Studios

-Fox Animation Studios was an American animation production company owned by 20th Century Fox and located in Phoenix, Arizona.
-After six years of operation, the studio was shut down on June 26, 2000, ten days after the release of its final film, Titan A.E..
-Most of the Fox Animation Studios library was acquired by Disney (via 20th Century Studios) on March 20, 2019.
-Anastasia is the studio's most critically praised and commercially successful film, as well as the most commercially successful film by Don Bluth.
+Fox Animation Studios was an American animation studio owned by 20th Century Fox and located in Phoenix, Arizona.
+It was a subsidiary of 20th Century Fox Animation and was established by animators Don Bluth and Gary Goldman on August 8, 1994.
+It operated for six years, until the studio was shut down on June 26, 2000, ten days after the release of its final film, Titan A.E..
+Most of the Fox Animation Studios library was later acquired by Disney (via 20th Century Studios) on March 20, 2019.
+Anastasia (1997) is the studio's most critically praised and commercially successful film, as well as the most commercially successful film by Bluth.

 History

 Founding

 After the financially unsuccessful release of the Don Bluth Entertainment-produced film Thumbelina on March 30, 1994, animators Don Bluth and Gary Goldman were hired by Bill Mechanic, then-chairman of 20th Century Fox, to create a brand new Fox animation studio.
 Mechanic and John Matoian, president of Fox Family Films, also brought in Stephen Brain (Executive VP at Silver Pictures) as Senior VP/General Manager to oversee the startup of the studio and run day-to-day operations of the division.

-The company was designed to compete with Walt Disney Feature Animation (owned by The Walt Disney Company – which would later acquire certain Fox assets on March 20, 2019), which had phenomenal success during the late 1980s and early 1990s with the releases of films such as The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992) and The Lion King (1994).
+The company was designed to compete with Walt Disney Feature Animation (owned by The Walt Disney Company – which would later acquire certain Fox assets in March 2019, including the rights to Fox Animation Studios' film library), which had phenomenal success during the late 1980s and early 1990s with the releases of films such as The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992) and The Lion King (1994).
 Disney veterans Bluth and Goldman came in 1994 to Fox from Sullivan Bluth Studios, which had produced The Secret of NIMH (1982), An American Tail (1986), The Land Before Time (1988), and All Dogs Go to Heaven (1989), among other films.

 Before Bluth came to Fox, the studio distributed three animated features during the 1990s which were produced by outside studios – FernGully: The Last Rainforest (1992), Once Upon a Forest (1993) and The Pagemaster (1994), the last two of which were both commercial and critical failures.
 Even before, Fox distributed Hugo the Hippo (1975) by William Feigenbaum and József Gémes, two Ralph Bakshi features, Wizards (1977) and Fire and Ice (1983), as well as Raggedy Ann & Andy: A Musical Adventure (1977) by Richard Williams.
 Also, Fox distributed Asterix Conquers America (1994) in France and the United Kingdom.